nikkatalnikov/numpy_ann_minst/README.md

 3. Use Jupyter notebook

 #### Note
-The network is create for demonstration propose, the actual accuracy is fuzzy and heavily depends on initial weights numbers.
+The network created for demonstration propose, the actual accuracy is fuzzy and heavily depends on initial weights numbers.
 You can do your own experiment calibrating initial weights.